ralaplines1988/projects/js-code/README.md

 let, const, String Interpolation.

+### About variable

+* Variables hold reusable data in a program and associate it with a name.
+* Variables are stored in memory.
+* The `var` keyword is used in pre-ES6 versions of JS.
+* `let` is the preferred way to declare a variable when it can be reassigned, and `const` is the preferred way to declare a variable with a constant value.

+* Mathematical assignment operators (`+=, -=, *=, /=`) make it easy to calculate a new value and assign it to the same variable.

 ### let or const

 Think about whether you’ll need to reassign the variable later on.
 If you do need to reassign the variable use let, otherwise, use const